 Q. What if there’s something too painful or personal to talk about?

 A. If you don’t want to talk about it, we don’t talk about it.
-And if you tell a story and later have second thoughts about including it, no problem.
-You have complete control over the contents of your memoir.
+And if you tell a story and have second thoughts about including it in the finished manuscript, no problem.
+You have complete control.

 Q. What if I can’t think of anything to say?

 A. There’s no such thing as writer’s block when it comes to oral history!
-And anyway, we have tons of experience in steering your memory down some unexpected avenues.
-Maybe the questions below will get you started!
+We have tons of experience in steering your memory down some unexpected avenues.
+Maybe the questions below will get you started: